intuition-dev/INTUITION/examples/CRUD/www/README.md

 - Form Validation
 - Authentication (example is in intu )

-You'll need to run node dev.ts to create the db
+You'll need to run 'node dev1.ts' to create the db

 ## Structure explanation based on  "Table with basic onClick event" example